frauvate/thynk-analyzer/README.md

 This project was developed as part of a Software Requirements Analysis assignment at Firat University.

 Educational Focus:
-✔ Practical application of React/TypeScript
+- ✔ Practical application of React/TypeScript
-✔ Integration of multiple cloud services (Supabase, Hugging Face) ✔ Responsive UI design principles
+- ✔ Integration of multiple cloud services (Supabase, Hugging Face)
+- ✔ Responsive UI design principles
-✔ API consumption and data processing
+- ✔ API consumption and data processing
-✔ Implementing AI tools in real world scenarios
+- ✔ Implementing AI tools in real world scenarios

 ## 📄 License

 This project is created solely for educational and demonstration purposes.
 Any commercial use, redistribution, or modification without explicit permission is prohibited.

+---
+Made with ❤️ by Esma & Büşra